NFHTA Forum: LGBTQ+: Fostering Understanding and Strengthening Fair Housing for All - April 2021

 April 14, 2021 | 2:00 PM - 3:30 PM EDT

-The U.S. Department of Housing and Urban Development (HUD) and the National Fair Housing Training Academy (NFHTA) are pleased to celebrate April as National Fair Housing Month with a public forum focusing on preventing and combating housing discrimination on the basis of sexual orientation and gender identity.
+The U.S. Department of Housing and Urban Development (HUD) and the National Fair Housing Training Academy (NFHTA) were pleased to celebrate April as National Fair Housing Month with a public forum focusing on preventing and combating housing discrimination on the basis of sexual orientation and gender identity.
+Over 800 fair housing partners joined us in this critical conversation.

-HUD Regional Director Melody Taylor will then moderate a live roundtable discussion with Delaware Senator Sarah McBride, National Fair Housing Alliance (NFHA) President and CEO Lisa Rice, and civil rights attorney Michael Allen of Relman Colfax as they discuss how, together, we will all ensure equal access and fair housing for the LGBTQ community.
-The forum will include a question-and-answer session with experts to assist in furthering your understanding of this critical topic.
+- HUD Regional Director Melody Taylor moderated an engaging roundtable conversation with Delaware Senator Sarah McBride, National Fair Housing Alliance (NFHA) President and CEO Lisa Rice, and civil rights attorney Michael Allen of Relman Colfax to increase the understanding of LGBTQ issues:

 - Establish the framework around the Bostock Decision and Fair Housing and Equal Opportunity (FHEO) memorandum